MoonGrt/FPGA/README.md

     </a>
 <h3 align="center">FPGA</h3>
     <p align="center">
-    FPGA is a repository designed to store fundamental FPGA modules for easy reuse in future projects.
-The collection includes a variety of drivers, algorithms, memory components, and utility modules, aimed at providing a solid foundation for FPGA development.
+    FPGA is a repository designed to store FPGA modules for easy reuse in future projects.
     <br />
     <a href="https://github.com/MoonGrt/FPGA"><strong>Explore the docs »</strong></a>
     <br />